Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 Two more binarized versions of the neutrophil image from the figure above (left), based on the green and red channels.
 For both of these colors, the WBC nucleus tends to have lower values than other parts of the original image.
 (Left) A binarization in which a pixel is turned white if it has a green value less than or equal to 153.
 (Right) A binarization in which a pixel is turned white if it has a red value less than or equal to 166.
 {: style="font-size: medium;"}

-{% include gallery id="gallery2" caption="Two more binarized versions of the neutrophil image from the figure above (left), based on the green and red channels.
-For both of these colors, the WBC nucleus tends to have lower values than other parts of the original image.
-(Left) A binarization in which a pixel is turned white if it has a green value less than or equal to 153.
-(Right) A binarization in which a pixel is turned white if it has a red value less than or equal to 166." %}

 It would seem that we should work with the binarized image based on the red threshold, which contains the clearest image of the nucleus among the three binarized images.
 However, each threshold was successful in eliminating non-nuclear parts of the image.
 For example, note the white blob in the top left of the binarized image based on the red threshold.
 Although this image did not exclude this area, the binarized image based on blue was successful in doing so; this same region is black in the preceding figure.

 This insight gives us an idea: if each of the three images is successful at excluding some part of the image, then let us produce a fourth image such that a pixel is white if it is white in all three binarized images.
 In the following tutorial, we will build an R pipeline that implements this approach to produce binarized WBC nuclei for all our blood cell images.